Judge will rule within a week on Witherspoon appointment

 The ruling will come well in advance of the next commissioners meeting Feb.
 16, the judge said.

-In the hearing, Witherspoon's attorney Colin Bell argued that State Supreme Court precedent favors Witherspoon being appointed to the seat until a special election is held or an appellate court determines one is not needed.
-District 3 covers most of Egg Harbor Township and parts of Hamilton Township.
+Witherspoon’s attorney, Colin Bell, argued during the hearing that state Supreme Court precedent favors Witherspoon being appointed to the seat until a special election is held or an appellate court determines one is not needed.
+District 3 covers most of Egg Harbor Township and part of Hamilton Township.

 Bell said the precedent establishes the winner of an election as the incumbent, even if the certification of that candidate’s win is later reversed by a judge and a special election is called.